mootools/mootools-more/Docs/Interface/HtmlTable.Sort.md

 		number: true
 	};

+### Properties

+* match - (*regular expression*) Used when autodetecting the type of a particular table value.
+* convert - (*function*) Executed on a particular table cells to parse its value for sorting.
+The value returned by this function is the value sorted against.
+The context of this function refers to a particular table cell.
+This will not update your table cell's html.
-You'll note that there's also a *number* value.
-Numerical parsers should have this flag for proper sorting.
-Also note that "this" is bound to the table cell.
+* number - (*boolean*; optional) Numerical parsers should have this flag for proper sorting.

 Included Parsers
 ----------------